 The Historic Environment Practitioner is intended to offer apprenticeships covering levels 3 to 7, which equate to academic qualifications from A–level to Postgraduate level, providing career pathways along an accredited, non-academic route to qualifications in the sector.
 It will proactively address the issue of expanding career opportunities in the sector and will help address diversity issues.
 It has the potential to provide structured career pathways which equip apprentices with the skills that are critical to the sector.
 It has been designed to address employment and skills issues of existing career pathways in archaeology.

-For for information on the apprenticeships please contact Bob Hook at bob.hook [at] historicengland.org.uk or contact him directly on 07831 523363.
-Alternatively write to:
+For for information on the apprenticeships please contact Liz Long at Liz.Long [at] historicengland.org.uk Alternatively write to: